frederic-perez/AmE-dictionary/data/dictionary.md

 __as of now__ _idiom_ From now on; from this moment on: _As of now, smoking is forbidden in this house._
 __as of today__
 __as the crow flies__ _idiom_ By the most direct way, along a straight line between two places.
+__as we know it__ _idiom_ As something is currently understood or viewed.
+This phrase usually implies that current conditions will change, as, for example, _“Nuclear warfare will mark the end of civilization as we know it.”_ First recorded in the late 1800s, the phrase began to be widely used from the 1940s on and has reached cliché status.
 __as we speak__ _idiom_ At this very moment.
 __as yet__ _idiom_ Up to the present time; up to now.
 __asana__ _n_ A posture or manner of sitting (as in the practice of Yoga).